 2. COCONUT OIL

 Coconut oil is loaded with medium chain saturated fats which are utilized by the body for immediate energy!
 Want to feel better and have more energy?
 Incorporate this wonderful, healthy fat into your diet in copious amounts.
-Coconut oil is a highly stable oil, so much so, that you can keep it unrefrigerated in your pantry for years and it will not go rancid (I have a 5 gallon bucket in my garage .. it stays perfect through the long, hot, humid summers here in Maryland!)
+Coconut oil is a highly stable oil, so much so, that you can keep it unrefrigerated in your pantry for years and it will not go rancid (I even store extra gallons in my garage .. it stays perfect through the long, hot, humid summers here in Maryland!)
 It remains stable even at very high heat, so it is the ideal cooking oil.
 I use coconut oil anytime a recipe calls for cooking oil or shortening.
 Coconut oil used in your baked goods will result in cookies, cakes, and pastries so moist – you and your family will be delighted.

 Pepperidge Farm used to use coconut oil in their line of cookies years ago, only to replace it with very unhealthy, partially hydrogenated vegetable oils (aka, Factory Fats) when saturated fats became erroneously regarded as heart unhealthy.
 Coconut oil, however, is now known to be extremely heart healthy .. the Traditional Cultures that consume coconuts and coconut oil have some of the lowest rates of heart disease in the world (not to mention are some of the slimmest people in the world).